 Each quarter, Mission Fitness members choose a [local] non-profit to illuminate.

 Through community events and our [Health + Heart] membership donation, we bring much needed awareness and resources to these worthy organizations.

 The [NOMINATIONS] are in!

 [Charity of Choice].
 As a Mission member [YOU] get a vote to determine the winner.

-Review the nominees [below] + cast your vote for the organization you feel most compelled to support.
+Review details on the nominees [below] + cast your vote for the organization you feel most compelled to support.

 *Only [active] members have voting privileges.